tier4/driving_log_replayer/docs/scenario_format/index.en.md

 Specify an evaluation program.

-The evaluation is executed by calling the launch file with the same name as the name specified here.
+The evaluation is executed by calling the launch file with the name specified here.
-The launch.py file with the same name as the specified name must exist in driving_log_replayer/launch.
+The `launch.py` file with the same name as specified must exist in the `driving_log_replayer/launch` folder.

 #### UseCaseFormatVersion